 What is Body Contouring?

-Life changes and so does a patient’s body.
+Life changes, and so does a patient’s body.
 Weight loss occurs for many reasons: diet and exercise, pregnancy, weight loss surgery, etc. After weight loss, a patient’s body will undergo many changes.
-Often, the skin will not tighten up and remain loose and sometimes (in pregnancy) the stomach muscles will remain separated giving the appearance of a bulge in the lower abdomen.
-Body Contouring is designed to correct these changes that occur with weight loss.
+Often, the skin will not tighten up and remain loose, and sometimes (in pregnancy) the stomach muscles will remain separated, giving the appearance of a bulge in the lower abdomen.
+Body Contouring is designed to correct these changes.

 What procedures compromise Body Contouring?